CHI - YUL

 The average price of all round-trip flights from Chicago to Montreal Pierre Elliott Trudeau Intl Airport clicked on KAYAK for each day over the last 12 months.

 When flying from Chicago to Montreal, you should consider leaving on a Thursday and avoid Sundays if you are looking for the best rates.
-For your return to Chicago, you’ll find the best rates on Fridays and the most expensive ones on Mondays.
+For your return to Chicago, you’ll find the best rates on Thursdays and the most expensive ones on Mondays.

 What is the cheapest month to fly from Chicago to Montreal Pierre Elliott Trudeau Intl Airport?